petrakol/blockxpand-icp/README.md

 - `core` – shared models such as the `Holding` struct
 - `aggregator` – canister logic exposing `get_holdings`

-The fetcher implementations are placeholders but demonstrate how the workspace is laid out.
+The fetcher implementations are mocked and wrapped in small `tokio::time::sleep` calls to mimic network latency.
+Results are cached in-canister for 60&nbsp;s.

 ## Building